-- A. Development proposals for Build to Rent housing must follow the policy approach set out in London Plan Policy H11, subject to the following additional requirements: - 1.
+- A. Development proposals for Build to Rent housing must follow the policy approach set out in London Plan Policy H11, subject to the following additional requirements: which meet the criteria set out in Part B to London Plan Policy H11 will be supported where they: - I. Provide affordable housing in line with Policy LP23 (Affordable Housing), subject to the following additional requirements: - a.
 Where a development has potential to include more than one residential core and/or block, applicants should use this separate core and/or block to provide low cost rented housing to be managed by a registered provider.
-To follow the Fast Track Route, 50 per cent of the overall affordable housing requirement should be provided as low-cost products within this separate core and/or block, with the remaining 50 per cent at a range of genuinely affordable rents to meet priority housing need in Wandsworth.
+To follow the Council's Fast Track Route, 50 70 per cent of the overall affordable housing requirement should be provided as social rented units low-cost products within this separate core and/or block, with the remaining 50 30 per cent at a range of genuinely affordable rents to meet priority housing need in Wandsworth.
 If the above requirements are not met, the scheme must follow the Viability Tested route.
-In these circumstances, the Council will seek from the applicant the optimum affordable housing offer for the development as a whole. - 2.
-Where an applicant can demonstrate to the Council's satisfaction that it is not feasible in design terms to include a separate residential core and/or block in the development proposal, the Council will accept the full affordable housing requirement for the scheme as discount market rent units managed alongside the market rent units, in accordance with the requirements of London Plan policy.
+In these circumstances, the Council will seek from the applicant the optimum affordable housing offer for the development as a whole. - b.
+Where an applicant can demonstrate to the Council's satisfaction that it is not feasible in design and viability terms to include a separate residential core and/or block in the development proposal, the Council will accept the provision of the equivalent number, tenure and quality of affordable housing units being provided off-site.full affordable housing requirement for the scheme as discount market rent units managed alongside the market rent units, in accordance with the requirements of London Plan policy.
 To follow the Fast Track Route, the Council will seek 30 per cent of the affordable provision at rents equivalent to London Living Rent level, with the remainder at a range of genuinely affordable rents to meet priority housing need in Wandsworth.
-If these requirements are not met, the scheme must follow the Viability Tested route. - 3.
-Build to Rent housing should provide a mix of dwelling sizes that meets identified local housing needs, in accordance with Policy LP24 (Housing Mix).
+If these requirements are not met, the scheme must follow the Viability Tested route. - c.
+Where an applicant can demonstrate to the Council's satisfaction that it is not feasible to include a separate residential core and/or block in the development proposal or to provide the affordable housing units off-site, the Council will accept a financial contribution equivalent to the requirements of Policy LP23 (Affordable Housing)